 2. Two Sexes Emma Hilton and Colin Wright

-3. Sex and the Brain: I Still Haven’t Found What I Was Looking For Sophie Scott
+3. Sex and the Brain: I Still Haven’t Found What I Wasn't Looking For Sophie Scott

 4. Is Womanhood a Social Fact?
 Kathleen Stock